 The living room, which was once a place to sit because there was little else to do, has become a hub of activity and entertainment.
 It should be a far cry from your mother’s heavy cabinets, dark panels and brocade upholstery.
-With diverse options for home entertainment systems, families have carved out what is now known as the family room, or media center.
+With diverse options for home entertainment systems, families have carved out what is now known as the family room, with the focal point normally being the media center.

 The Media Center of Your Dreams

-Customized shelves that are measured and arranged for your equipment and the people who use them will enhance the livability of your living area and the functionality of your entertainment center.
 Having enough shelves to store everything is half the battle.
-Your storage system should also include covered cabinets that will hide clutter when you have to pick up on short notice.
+Customized shelves that are measured and arranged for your equipment and the people who use them will enhance the utility of your media center and the livability of your living area.
+Your storage system should also include covered cabinets that will hide clutter when you’re limited on time for picking up or when unexpected guests arrive.

 Elements of Style in a Media Room